 - Are you looking for more free time to take on creative pursuits?
 Think about why this has significant value to you and what you’re willing to give up in your current situation to make room for this freedom.

 - Are you looking to start completely new and move to an unfamiliar place?
 Think about what you like about that particular place and how it taps into your emotions.

-In order to live differently, you must be comfortable enough with yourself because it all stems down to the confidence within you.
+To live differently, you must be comfortable enough with yourself because it all stems down to the confidence within you.